SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 A series of my Q&A interviews with emerging UK entrepreneurs exploring new ventures and the future of British business.

 ### Matt Jones
 Q&A with Welsh advertising entrepreneur, Matt Jones.
+(Full article)

 <img src="images/NewMJ1.png" width="600">

 <img src="images/NewMJ2.png" width="600">

 ### Ben Francis: Gymshark
 Benjamin David Francis MBE is a British billionaire businessman.
 He is the co-founder, CEO and majority owner of Gymshark, a fitness apparel and accessories company founded in 2012.
+(Full article)

 <img src="images/Newgym.png" width="600">

 ### Ben Towers MBE
 Ben Towers, entrepreneur and founder of the digital marketing agency, Zest.

 <img src="images/NewTowers.png" width="600">